saucelabs/sauce-school/codelabs/Module5_SeleniumJava.md

 ### Avoid the Static Keyword

-As an example, if the SauceClient  was declared as `private static SauceRest sauceClient;`, then only one API communication would be allowed to occur at once, which would make running tests in parallel impossible.
-Same thing if you declared before as `protected static void before()`.
+As an example, if the SauceClient  was declared as `private static SauceRest sauceClient;`, since it is a static instance, only one API communication would be allowed to occur at once, which would make running tests in parallel impossible.
+Same thing if you declared the`before` method as `protected static void before()`.

 <img src="assets/5.04F.png" alt="No Static keywords" width="750"/>